Bw3ll/JOP_ROCKET/README.md

 ![alt text](https://github.com/Bw3ll/JOP_ROCKET/blob/master/jopRocket3.jpg)
 # JOP ROCKET

 The Jump-oriented Programming Reversing Open Cyber Knowledge Expert Tool, or JOP ROCKET, is a tool designed to help facilitate JOP gadget discovery in an x86 Windows environment.
 This tool was released at DEF CON 27, where it was the subject of a talk by Dr. Bramwell Brizendine and Dr. Josh Stroschein.
-A major update is under development, and it is hoped it will be released at a future conference.
+A major update is under development was released this September, 2020, with minor updates planned in the near future.

 Please navigate to [https://github.com/Bw3ll/JOP_ROCKET](https://github.com/Bw3ll/JOP_ROCKET/) in order to download this tool.